BloatingRoadmap

 4. the local microbial environment may shift in useful ways

 This is one reason researchers keep discussing polyphenols alongside beneficial gut bacteria.
-It is also why microbiome science shows up in bigger systems conversations such as the gut-heart axis, not just in bloating or IBS articles.
+It is also why microbiome science shows up in bigger systems conversations such as the gut-heart axis, the gut-liver axis, and the gut-kidney axis, not just in bloating or IBS articles.

 Best Polyphenol Foods for Gut Health